kasiviswanath5555/teammates/Code Analysis for Software Security Engineering.md

 ### TEAM - MAVERICKS - Code Analysis for Software Security Engineering

 ### A) Code Review Strategy
-   We did a manual code review for the Critical Claims as well as used the automated tool “Find Bugs” for automated scanning of TeamMates.
+   We did a checklist based strategy for the Critical Claims where each of the members of the team focussed on a particular claim and accordingly searched the modules in TeamMates for possible security issues.
+We have also used the automated tool “Find Bugs” for automated scanning of TeamMates.
 Before running the automation tool, we had filtered the tool to check for Security and Malicious Code vulnerabilities related issues.

 ### B) Manual code review of critical security functions